webqit/observer/README.md

 + you are able to weild *the sheer power of mutability* in programming to your advantage — and unappologetically
 + you are able to make sense of a mutable world — and integrate with it — rather than stand at odds with it.

-The Observer API collapses layers of complexity that reactive frameworks have built around immutability, bringing you back to the simplicity and power of direct mutation—but this time, with full observability.
+The Observer API collapses layers of complexity that reactive frameworks have built around immutability, bringing you back to the simplicity and power of direct mutation—and this time, with full observability.

 **The Result** is *mutation-based reactivity* as a first-class concept in JavaScript.